aardappel/lobster/lobster/docs/source/language_reference.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The return value of a function is determined by its `return` statements (see
-below) or `void` (no return value) otherwise, except for single expression
+below) or `void` (no return value) otherwise, except for anonymous functions,
-functions and anonymous functions, which don't need an explicit `return` (it
+which don't need an explicit `return` (it is automatically the last expression
-is automatically the last expression evaluated).
+evaluated).

 Arguments can be just an argument name (which will be available as a lexically
 scoped local variable inside body), or a typed name (e.g. `s:string`).
 Types are